 A beverage is a liquid for human consumption by drinking.

-The purpose of a beverage is to quench one's thirst, wash food down, or feel refreshed.
+The purpose of a beverage is to quench one’s thirst, wash food down, or feel refreshed.
 There are many additional purposes for drinking alcoholic beverages.
-A beverage can also have social rituals around it, such as tea or alcohol do.

 A beverage is meant to be served and consumed in its own right, rather than be used as an ingredient in other things, even though many beverage liquids can also be used as ingredients.